pgRouting/pgvroom/doc/general/introduction.rst

 - Virginia Vergara

-  - Porting Basic Code from vrpRouting
+  - Porting Basic Code from pgvroom

 And all the people that give us a little of their time making comments, finding issues, making pull requests etc.